R. E. O'Callaghan: Humanitarian and anti-vivisection work

+On the formation of the Humanitarian League in 1891, O'Callaghan served on its provisional committee.

-In 1900, O'Callaghan founded the Catholic Humane League, aimed at promoting humane principles among Catholics in line with the teachings of the Church.
-He served as its Honorary Secretary.
+In 1900, O'Callaghan founded the Catholic Humane League to promote humane principles among Catholics in accordance with Church teaching.
+He served as its honorary secretary.

-O'Callaghan later moved to Manchester with his family.
-In 1908, he delivered an address on the anti-vivisection movement and a lecture on "Vivisection in Our Hospitals" at Heywood.
-He served as secretary of the Northern Anti-Vivisection Federation and was affiliated with the Stockport Anti-Vivisection Society and the British Union for the Abolition of Vivisection.
-He was also a member of the Humanitarian League.
+By 1908, O'Callaghan was involved in the anti-vivisection movement.
+At Heywood, he gave an address on the movement and a lecture titled "Vivisection in Our Hospitals".
+He later served as secretary of the Northern Anti-Vivisection Federation and was associated with the Stockport Anti-Vivisection Society and the British Union for the Abolition of Vivisection.